 And as you might expect from a group who grew up with social media,

 generation Z graduates are poised and confident behind the microphone, delivering speeches with ease.
 Seriously, it’s stunning to remember these speech-givers are only in their late teens, and possibly addressing a large crowd for the first time.
 And these speakers aren’t afraid to take on serious topics.
 In fact, many of the students use their high school graduation speeches to address issues affecting Black and BIPOC communities, LGBTQ representition, and the experiences of immigrant families.
 The honest emotion and care these young adults have for the wellbeing of others is inspiring.
-Here’s some of the most popular high school graduation speeches YouTube has to offer that are sure to make you laugh and maybe cry a little, too.
-1 Toni Odufuye’s Advice To “Give Light”
+Here are some of the most popular high school graduation speeches YouTube has to offer that are sure to make you laugh and maybe cry a little, too.
+1 Dalaney Westbroek on looking to a brighter future

 You can feel the emotion as Toni Odufuye addresses fellow classmates who graduated in 2020.
 “One kind word or smile can turn someone’s day around and light them up,” said Odufuye.
 The call to kindness is such an important message for young graduates (and really everyone).